AzureDevOps3/duffney.github.io/_drafts/2017-01-29-AddingCredsToFunctions.md

 Adding a credential parameter is easy enough.
 Instead of using a Username and Password params you just add a single parameter called Credential.
 The name of the parameter can be anything you want, but since most PowerShell cmdlet that support credential objects use that name I tend to stick with it.
 Below, I'm using a function called Set-RemoteRegistryValue which is out of [The Pester Book](https://leanpub.com/the-pester-book).
-I've added the credential parameter within the param block and also added the -Credential parameter to the `Invoke-Command` within the function.
+I've added the credential parameter within the param block and also added the _-Credential_ parameter to the `Invoke-Command` within the function.
 This will allow me to run this function with alternate credentials.
-By using a default parameter value of `[System.Management.Automation.PSCredential]::Empty` I can make the credential param optional.
+By using a default parameter value of `[System.Management.Automation.PSCredential]::Empty` I can prevent the _-Credential_ param from erroring out when the parameter isn't used.
 Which means the function will run when a credential is specified and when it is not.
-This is one of serveral ways to make it optional.
+This is one of serveral ways to handle credential parameters.
 Another would be to use splatting.
 If you're interested in learning more about splatting inside functions take a look at this blog post [Splatting Parameters Inside Advanced Functions](http://duffney.io/Splatting-Parameters-Within-AdvancedFunctions)